Triobo/tfw/README.md

 <a name="new_tfw.calendarExtend_new"></a>

 #### new calendarExtend(input)
 Class for enhancing date input fields.
 Requires CSS styling.
 If style.width is set on input, resulting input including calendar icon will have that width.
+If input is readonly or disabled, calendar will be too.

 **Returns**: <code>HTMLElement</code> - Returns input wrapper (for inserting into DOM in case input was not inserted yet)